-Individuals with a clinical diagnosis of BHD syndrome but no detectable FLCN pathogenic variant should be managed in similar manner as those with a detectable mutation.
+Individuals with a clinical diagnosis of BHD syndrome but no detectable FLCN pathogenic variant should be managed in a similar manner as those with a detectable pathogenic variant.
 There is little information on the management of PRDM10-associated BHD-like syndrome.
-For the time being caution should be used as applying an approach similar to patients with classical BHD might not be sufficient.
+For the time being caution should be used as applying an approach similar to patients with classical BHD might not be sufficient, particularly if there is a history of aggressive RCC in which case the "3 cm rule" for renal tumours (see below) may not be applied (Schmidt et al., 2023).
 Further data is needed to determine how such PRDM10-associated BHD-like syndrome cases should be managed.